 Report changes in circumstances:

 - If the circumstances at the time of filing application is different from the time of receiving the application.
-Any information that is changed ranging from new residential address, a new passport, or a pregnancy, birth or death in your family.
+Any information that is changed ranging from new residential address, a new passport, or a pregnancy, birth or death in your family needs to be reported at the earliest.